The Sojourners close this year's Downtown Eastside Heart of the City Festival, November 10

 The Sojourners performed at the DTES Heart of the City Festival in 2010 and 2018.
 Their connection to the celebration dates back to 2001, when Mosely and Sanders sang at a Strathcona Artist at Home Festival concert hosted by Terry Hunter and Savannah Walling, cofounders of the DTES Heart of the City Festival.

 The group’s show at this year’s festival honours a thread of connection to the land.
-From 1918 to 1985, the African Methodist Episcopal Fountain Chapel cofounded by Nora Hendrix—located at 623 Jackson Street in Hogan’s Alley—was a cultural hub for the Black community up until its displacement.
-Now, decades later, plans are in place to restore and revitalize Hogan’s Alley.
+From 1918 to 1985, the African Methodist Episcopal Fountain Chapel cofounded by Nora Hendrix—located at 623 Jackson Street just outside of Hogan’s Alley—was a cultural hub for the Black community up until its displacement.
+Now, decades later, plans are in place to restore and revitalize the two hundred block of Hogan’s Alley.
 Folks of Black ancestry are settling into East Vancouver once again, including The Sojourners member McClelland, who is originally from Detroit and now resides in Strathcona.

 At the upcoming closing night concert, additional features to look forward to include a poetry reading from Typewriter Tales, guest speakers, and celebratory surprises.